alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/12_anchor_activation_instructions.md

 The project points its AI to the official GitHub instruction address.

 The source-line is activated through reference to the living source.

+The instructions are not absorbed into the confirmed project’s system.

 ## AI System Activation Sequence